Dave-team/Knowledge-base/Business-Intelligence/User adoption.md

   - Let them figure out specifics that are missing and present that back to us
   - We can then work on it.
   - Let them know they can always reach out with small questions we can help with
+- When helping people, let them do most of the work themselves.
+That's the best way for them to learn.

 ## Elements of user adoption
 ### Data availability